BigInt is a special numeric type that provides support for integers of arbitrary length.

 …And then use the polyfill (Babel plugin) to convert JSBI calls to native bigints for those browsers that support them.

 In other words, this approach suggests that we write code in JSBI instead of native bigints.
-But JSBI works with numbers as with bigints internally, closely following the specification, so the code will be “bigint-ready”.
+But JSBI works with numbers as with bigints internally, emulates them closely following the specification, so the code will be “bigint-ready”.

 We can use such JSBI code “as is” for engines that don’t support bigints and for those that do support – the polyfill will convert the calls to native bigints.